 For each of the arm's length companies where the Authority owns a 50% or greater share, an assurance and governance checklist has been completed to confirm all legal and financial controls have been satisfied.
+This is assured annually through ARAC.
 In addition confirmation of wider assurance and governance is approved.